With Aliya Hashmi Khan

 The fourth pillar is fair management.
-I this is a very important issue because at present there is no grievance redressal mechanism for workers in the platform economy.
+I think this is a very important issue because at present there is no grievance redressal mechanism for workers in the platform economy.
 For example, if some incident happens where a worker is abused or harassed at the place of work, or even while driving a cab, there is no platform like there is for formal registered workers in the organized economy where they can go file an appeal get compensation.

 Then there is the fifth and last pillar, which is representation.
 There should be some right to organize and have some collective voice of the workers in the platform economy.
 And women especially are weakly and sporadically represented in unions and there is no real concept of unions in the informal economy.
 The Fair Work project is being implemented in collaboration with the ILO which has come up with the centenary declaration on the future of work of which social dialogue and collective voice are important parameters.
 So basically, it is trying to reorganize or reorient the informality in the platform economy so that it provides avenues of decent work for engagement and participation of women and men.

 Do you think that positive discrimination, that is, the concept of preferential ranking for women-led small businesses in product search results, presents a real solution?